osate/osate.github.io/source/setup-development.rst

    Note that newer JavaFX versions should work, too.

 -  Extract the SDK to your preferred path.
--  Configure the development enivornment with the path to the SDK.
+-  Configure the development environment with the path to the SDK.

    -  Open Eclipse preferences: *Window -> Preferences*
    -  Select *JavaFX*